ExamDay/cPsql/README.md

 This is a set of programs that use C to interact with a PostgreSQL database.
-While useful in it's unmodified state for automating table updates, this also serves as an example of how to use the otherwise opaque Postgres C libraries for controlling postgres servers and the databases served by them.
+While useful in it's unmodified state for automating table updates, this also serves as an example of how to use the otherwise opaque Postgres C libraries for controlling PostgreSQL servers and the databases served by them.

 ## Why cPsql?